relengar/ps_deals_search/README.md

 ## Setup

-To establish environment variables you can create a `.env` file.
-See `.env.sample`.
+To establish environment variables you can create a `resources/.env` file.
+See `resources/.env.sample`.

 The dependencies can be initialized on local with docker.
 ```shell